Keyboard shortcuts

 • Default value: false

-This option corresponds to the --long command line option and will display the output in long format if set to true.
+This option corresponds to --long and displays output in long format when set to true.

 human_readable